Troubleshooting

 7. Start Reth

-8. Confirm that the values on the Freelist chart is near zero and the values on the Canonical Commit Latency time chart is less than 1 second.
+8. Confirm that the values on the Freelist chart are near zero and the values on the Canonical Commit Latency Time chart is less than 1 second.

 9. Delete original database